ProgramCrafter/salsa-iwj-otter/README.md

 do not need to restart the server - it will pick up changes automatically.

-When testing, you do not need to `make bundled-sources' more than once, at the beginning.
+When testing, you do not need to `make bundled-sources` more than once, at the beginning.
 So don't, because it's slow.
 But you definitely should run it for every update if you make a deployment for other people to use.
 Otherwise you might be running a privately